-This visa will cease on the 16th of November 2019 and be replaced with the 494 visa
+This visa has been replaced with the 494 visa

 Visa Subclass 187 Regional Sponsored Migration (RSMS).
 This visa is appropriate for the skilled workers who have a company in Australia willing to sponsor them.